 - Your cost per lead will remain the same — while everyone else will be decreasing theirs.
 More awareness, bigger networks, and glowing online reviews can trigger potential prospects to pull the purchasing trigger before you have to invest too much.

 - You will struggle to earn trust — as mentioned, people trust people, not brands.
 The fewer voices you have out there vouching for you, the harder it will be for people to trust you.
 You will be viewed as yet another corporate shill and that’s always bad for business.

-- You will be letting a valuable customer acquisition channel slip through your fingers - more and more consumers are basing their purchasing decisions on online reviews, social media discussion, and on what’s trickling down the online grapevine.
-If you’re not there to participate, you’re losing out.
+- You will be letting a valuable customer acquisition channel slip through your fingers — more and more consumers are basing their purchasing decisions on online reviews, social media discussion, and what’s trickling down the online grapevine.
+If you’re not there to participate, you’re missing out.